jonwhittlestone/djangorestframework-recipe/README.md

 4. Create `core` app with separate tests directory

-5. Step 5.
-Configure Custom User Model to use email not username (plus some tests)
+5. Configure Custom User Model to use email not username (plus some tests)

+6. Setting up Django Admin.
+Test-Driven, the ability to list, add users